Guidance

 • Ensure that all staff are offered continuous professional development (CPD) opportunities to enable them to progress in their careers.

 • Use the apprenticeship levy to support staff development and actively encourage staff to apply for apprenticeships and development opportunities to increase their future earning potential.
-Read our case study on how Cambridge University Hospitals NHS Foundation Trust used nursing apprenticeships pathways to increase its nursing supply by more than 100 nurses per year and the impact it had on the individuals who moved from being a health care associate (HCA) to a registered nurse.
+Read this brief to gain insights into the importance of apprenticeships in the NHS and the key workforce factors that influence their viability in the health and care sector.

 • Holding career events and sessions for staff.
 Read about Leeds Teaching Hospitals recruitment events for both internal and external staff to chat to existing members of staff within these areas to learn about specific vacancies, training and education opportunities, application guidance and career development options.